andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 lofty kingdom enveloped by a damp grey specter.

-Thankfully our chagrin is short lived - as quickly as it came the fog is gone, sliced into ghostly ribbons of ethereal vapor.
-Its final memory floating on wispy tendrils carried away by the dying breaths of the North Atlantic jet stream.
+Thankfully our chagrin is short lived - as quickly as it came the fog is gone, sliced into ghostly ribbons of ethereal vapor floating away on wispy tendrils carried by the dying breaths of the North Atlantic jet stream.

 <figure class="figure container">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2024-06_norway/01b-hike_fog1.jpg" alt="Fog">